Chimoney/chimoney-developer-examples/chimoney-checkout-test-node/README.md

 - Migrant workers face high fees and delays when sending money back home to their families, with no real-time status tracking of payments.

 **Proposed Solution:**
-Build a remittance application using Chimoney’s Interledger-enabled APIs for instant cross-border transfers with transparent fee breakdowns.
+Build a remittance application for instant cross-border transfers with transparent fee breakdowns.

 ### Flow Using Chimoney Interledger enabled API:
 1. **User Registration and Wallet Setup:**